 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
 Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) through the school boards or settlement agencies.
 There are even language courses to teach you professional terminology, such as job-specific language training and Occupation Specific Language Training (OSLT) in Ontario.

 If you already speak one of Canada’s two official languages at a high level, learning the other one is a good option, as it may offer you more employment opportunities.

 Many immigrants take further education after coming to Canada.
-Some want to change careers or enhance their careers with a Ph.D or MBA.
+Some want to change careers or enhance their careers with a Ph.D. or MBA.
 Universities and colleges across Canada offer a number of bridging programs designed to help immigrants get Canadian certification in their field.

 Bridging programs are a good way to transition from your international experience and training to the Canadian workplace.
-Many colleges, universities and immigrant-serving agencies offer bridging programs or workshops for newcomers.
+Many colleges, universities, and immigrant-serving agencies offer bridging programs or workshops for newcomers.
 You may be eligible for one.

 Note that the only bridging program for optometry is offered at the University of Waterloo.
-If you’re planning to live and settle elsewhere in Canada, you need think about the fact that you need to live in Waterloo, Ontario for the duration of the program.
+If you’re planning to live and settle elsewhere in Canada, you need to think about the fact that you need to live in Waterloo, Ontario for the duration of the program.
 Therefore, you may need to make some special arrangements for you and/or your family.

 University of Waterloo